chazlarson/Media-Scripts/Plex/README.md

 └── Star Wars (1977) {imdb-tt0076759} {tmdb-11}_background.jpg
 ```

-Use PMM Asset-directory naming, movies and TV in a single directory, split by item name:
+Use Kometa Asset-directory naming, movies and TV in a single directory, split by item name:
 ```shell
 USE_ASSET_NAMING=1
 USE_ASSET_FOLDERS=1